-All courses will be taken for college credit.
-The school of attendance maintains the right to apply course credit.
+The school of attendance maintains the right to apply course credits earned by the student.

 The parent or guardian of a pupil not enrolled in a public school retains the ability to petition directly to the Superintendent/President or designee for the pupil's special admission on a part-time or full-time basis.